Jake Hager: All Elite Wrestling (2019–2024)

+Return to independent circuit and retirement (2024–2025)

+After leaving AEW, Hager returned to working on the independent circuit.
+On November 2, 2024, Hager was defeated by Connor Mills at Banger Zone Wrestling (BZW) in what would be his final match.
+On August 7, 2025, Hager announced his retirement from professional wrestling ending a near 19-year career and focusing on new business ventures in logistics and trucking having established his own company.

 Mixed martial arts career

-Bellator MMA (2017–present)
+Bellator MMA (2017–2023)

 On November 13, 2017, Hager announced that he had signed to fight for Bellator MMA as part of their heavyweight division.

 On December 3, 2018, it was announced that Hager would be making his debut against J.W.
 Kiser at Bellator 214.
 Hager won the fight via submission at 2:09 of the first round.